jashort/ConReg/docs/INSTALL.md

 3. Create database tables by running the script install/01-tables.sql
 4. Create the initial user by running the SQL script install/02-defaultuser.sql
 5. Log in to the site with the username "admin" and password "password"
+6. Click Import CSV to import pre-registered attendees.
+See [example.csv](example.csv) for an example data file.
+(You will probably have to customize csvimport.php with the current format of the CSV file.)

 Additional Configuration:
 -------------------------